parass13/deepfake_detector/README.md

 # Deepfake Detector

-title: Deepfake Detector
-emoji: 📚
-colorFrom: red
-colorTo: red
-sdk: gradio
-sdk_version: 5.35.0
-app_file: dashboard.py
-pinned: false

  A Gradio-based web app for detecting deepfakes using a trained deep learning model.

 ## 🔧 Features
 - Image upload interface